outaagunga/documentation/strategy-forex.md

 **Conditions:**

 * Bollinger Band Width is **contracting** compared to previous bars
-* Bands are visually narrow and parallel
+* Bands are narrow and parallel, defined as UpperBand − LowerBand within the lowest X% of BBWidth over the last N bars
 * Band width contraction is defined as BBWidth < BBWidth[1] for a minimum of N bars (e.g., N = 6, adjustable between 4–8 bars)

 **Interpretation:**